Rezar/ODBot/RESEARCHQUESTIONS.md

 9- Mediator between human and care giver.
 To collect the data and not substitute the care giver.

 10- User controls, what to control, when and how to get the data.

+11- Inexpensive thermal camera sensor in hospital setting and detecting the patient status in emergency setting.